-For the year ended June 30, 2023 and 2022, the Foundation recognized \$563,800 and \$653,400, respectively, of contribution and fundraising event revenue from members of the Board of Directors and their respective business entities.
-Additionally, one donor comprised approximately 38% and 51% of total contributions for the years ended June 30, 2023 and 2022, respectively.
+For the year ended June 30, 2024 and 2023, the Foundation recognized \$1,408,678 and \$563,761, respectively, of contribution and fundraising event revenue from members of the Board of Directors and their respective business entities.
+Additionally, two donors comprised approximately 30% of total contributions for the year ended June 30, 2024, and one donor comprised approximately 38% of total contributions for the year ended June 30, 2023.